Activity Centres

 We also have a range of local centres.

-*Bold centres are part of the Activity Centre Program currently being undertaken by the State Government.
+*Bold centres are part of the Activity Centre Program currently being led by the State Government.

 The Victorian Government is planning for its Activity Centres Program to provide more homes in and around 60 activity centres across Melbourne, focusing on areas near train and tram lines with good access to public transport, services, and open spaces.